-- Gathering your arrest and criminal records as well as a verified copy of your record.
+- Gathering your arrest and criminal records and a verified copy of your record

 Our attorneys are here to help.
-We understand the process of record sealings in Colorado and the potential obstacles that you may face along the way.
+We understand the petition process in Colorado and the potential obstacles that you may face along the way.
 The sooner you start the record sealing process, the sooner you can move on with a clean slate.